Mary Villar, Mexican food entrepreneur, kept Wichita fed for nearly 50 years

 Mrs. Villar died last Thursday.
 She was 84 years old.

-A visitation will be will from 5 to 7 p.m.
-Wednesday; a rosary will begin at 7 p.m.
-Wednesday at St. Joseph Catholic Church, 201 S Millwood Ave, Wichita.
+A visitation will be will from 5 p.m.
+Wednesday; a rosary will begin at 6 p.m.
+Wednesday at St. Joseph Catholic Church, 201 S. Millwood, Wichita.
 Graveside service will be at Fairview cemetery in Hutchinson.

 Never miss a local story.